FAQAnswers to all of your questions in one place.

 I auditioned for a show and didn't get in.
 Help!

 First of all, don’t panic!
 Chances are, there will be other shows to audition for.
-TTII usually produces a minor as well as a major, which will be voted on and performed later on in the semester.
+Along withe the Aidekman slot show, TTII usually produces a campus slot show, which will be voted on and performed later on in the semester.
 Torn Ticket II also holds OTR, a cabaret, every semester, so definitely audition for that!
 Additionally, there are often other theatre groups with their own productions, workshops, or festivals, not to mention various student theses, and even off-campus opportunities.

 Alternatively, you could always venture out of your comfort zone and try your hand at an assistant position to see if you like being behind the scenes as much as in the spotlight.